 Do we understand the food without the culture behind it?

-Turkish women were invited to come to Rietveld to hold a Turkish Ravioli making event.
-The event was meant to bring the Turkish women out of their comfort zone "home" to practice their ritual of traditional manti making in public, as well as integrating different cultures together and have a better understanding of Turkish culture itself that goes around food.
+Turkish women were invited to come to the Rietveld Academy to hold a Turkish Ravioli making event.
+The event was meant to bring the Turkish women out of their domestic practice (the ritual of traditional manti making) into a public space, in order to shed light onto a ritual hidden behind walls.

 Ayse and Nezahat both live in West.
 Ayse has been living here more than 25 years, yet she still does not understand nor speak much Dutch.
 Nezahat grew up in Netherlands, she speaks Turkish, Dutch and a bit of English.